 Inside.
 It comes when we stand fully in his presence, from lifting hands in worship, and in bowing in the heart-stopping holiness of his company.

 There are two verses that come to mind that speak of the earth being filled with God's glory.
-They are found in psalm 72 and in isaiah 6.
+They are found in Psalms 72:1 and in Isaiah 6:1.
 In Psalm 72, David writes poetically of the hills and mountains, the sun and moon, rain falling on a mown field, grain swaying and fruit flourishing.
 He concludes his song of praise with these words: May his name endure forever; may it continue as long as the sun.
 All nations will be blessed through him, and they will call him blessed.
 Praise be to the LORD God, the God of Israel, who alone does marvelous deeds.
 Praise be to his glorious name forever; may the whole earth be filled with his glory.
 Amen and Amen (vss.
-17-19 niv).
+Psalms 72:17).

 The second set of verses comes from Isaiah, who reveals a great vision from God.
 He pens: In the year that King Uzziah died, I saw the Lord seated on a throne, high and exalted, and the train of his robe filled the temple.
 Above him were seraphs, each with six wings: With two wings they covered their faces, with two they covered their feet, and with two they were flying.
 And they were calling to one another: "Holy, holy, holy is the LORD Almighty; the whole earth is full of his glory" (Isaiah 6:1).